DanRuta/xVA-Synth/README.md

 The best approach I have found is to generate samples of at least 2 seconds in length, and not much more than 5.
 If you need a lot of text to be synthesized, the current best approach is to synthesize smaller clauses, and splicing them together in Audacity.
 If you need something really short, and it can't synthesize it, you can add a small sentence (EG `Some stuff.`) before and/or after your text, and cutting it out in Audacity.

+All models have also been trained on my personal machine, with a GTX 1080, meaning that `batch_size` had to be limited, to stay within memory constraints.
+With any luck, I may get access to some beefier machines in the future to train models with better attention.

 ## Pro tips: